January 16, 2024

-Let’s face it, we’re all getting a little stir crazy these days.
+Let’s face it, we’re all getting a little stir-crazy during these cold winter days.
 Why not consider a Seattle visit or staycation?
 Here are our best recommendations on what to do in Seattle this winter and early spring.

-& Observation Deck is offering a special “Drinks on the Deck” outdoor patio package.
+Many of the most popular Seattle attractions get extremely busy during the summer cruise season.
+In winter and early spring, you can enjoy these places without all the crowds.
+Popular indoor/outdoor attractions include the beautiful Woodland Park Zoo (located very close to Greenlake Guest House) and the inspirational Chihuly Garden & Glass.
+Next door to Chihuly, the renovated Space Needle & Observation Deck is offering a special Tower Menu Package in their Loupe Lounge (21+).
 Soak up the sunset sights and city lights from your own private lookout.
 Just down the hill from the Space Needle, the 9-acre Olympic Sculpture Park offers incredible views, a beach, and large outdoor art installations.

 Tasting at Local Breweries & Wineries

 Seattle is known for its microbreweries, wineries, and even cideries featuring hard cider.

 Fremont Brewery’s Urban Beer Garden is one of the most popular breweries and a favorite of ours.
 They don’t serve food, but you may have it delivered from local restaurants.
 Enjoy gathering for some of Seattle's best beer served at long tables both inside and outside on their generous patio.